MaskoFortwana/CyberArk-WebConnect/Final-Integration-Report.md

 ## Executive Summary

-This report summarizes the final integration testing and validation of the ChromeConnect DLL extraction solution.
-The solution has been successfully implemented to address AppLocker compatibility by enabling DLL extraction to a controlled directory (`C:\Program Files (x86)\CyberArk\PSM\Components\ChromeConnect\`).
+This report summarizes the final integration testing and validation of the WebConnect DLL extraction solution.
+The solution has been successfully implemented to address AppLocker compatibility by enabling DLL extraction to a controlled directory (`C:\Program Files (x86)\CyberArk\PSM\Components\WebConnect\`).

 **Overall Status: SUCCESS** - All core validation criteria have been met.